-I'm the owner of BTS, which works with small and medium businesses and non-profit organizations, building websites, blogs, online shops and assisting with their web presence.
+BTS works with small and medium businesses and non-profit organizations, building websites, blogs, online shops and assisting with their web presence.

-I believe that organizations should be able to manage their websites themselves if they want to, and provide training and tools to make that possible, as well as assistance for whatever they don't have the time or inclination for.
+I believe that organizations should be able to manage their websites themselves if they want to, and provide training and tools to make that possible, as well as assistance for whatever they don't have the time or inclination to tackle themselves.
 I favor simple and intuitive websites that provide a compelling and informative user experience.
 To that end, I try to keep pace with the latest standards in website development, usability, responsive web design and accessibility (web standards for people who need or want alternatives in how they access online information), as well as easy-to-use website tools.
-Working in the exciting, deadline-driven, and often chaotic world of legal publishing convinced me that boring things like old-fashioned organization and breaking projects down into small, manageable steps are the keys to a successful project.
+Working in the exciting, deadline-driven, and often chaotic world of legal publishing convinced me that boring things like planning, organization and breaking projects down into small, manageable steps are the keys to a successful project.

 Security detail, wellness coordinator • October 2004-present

 Lexie is the other half of BTS.
 I think it's pretty fair to say that I get a lot more respect from UPS and FedEx than I would without her.
 Also, she keeps me sane.

 One of the benefits of working as a consultant is that I get to work with a lot of smart, creative people at some really terrific companies and organizations.
 Here are a few I'm currently working with.